-The main bureau is situated at 4 Marlow Road and has 5 interview rooms.
-We also offer a drop in service at The Porch, All Saints Church, Dedworth on Wednesdays 10am-12pm and appointments at Alma Road Youth Centre, Windsor on Thursday mornings All premises are accessible for differently abled clients and workers.
+The main bureau is situated at 4 Marlow Road.
+We also offer a drop in service at The Porch, All Saints Church, Dedworth and appointments at Alma Road Youth Centre, Windsor - see 'Get advice' for full bureau details.
+All premises are accessible for differently abled clients and workers.

-Contact the Bureau, weekdays (except Thursdays) by phoning 01628 621006 10am - 4pm or drop in to 4 Marlow Road between 10am-3.30pm.
-The first stage is a short diagnostic interview; appointments are made once we understand your needs.
+When you contact the bureau, the first stage is a short diagnostic interview and appointments are made once we understand your needs.

 Maidenhead CAB is an independent charity with 48 volunteers and 13 staff (full time equivalent 7.5)

 The majority of advisers are trained volunteers, helping the Citizens Advice service to resolve over seven million new problems every year.